 The Marine Corps Birthday is observed on November 10.
 It was created on November 10, 1921 by the U.S. Government to show appreciation for the United States Marines.
 Having taken part in nearly every U.S. conflict, the Marine Corps has defended our country since America’s inception.
 The Corps, with over 186,000 active duty members and 38,500 reserves as of 2017, continues its proud tradition as protectors of the U.S. and its people.

-Marine Corps Birthday History
+History of Marine Corps Birthday

-However, this would change in 1921.
+The birthday was officially recognized in 1921.
 Major Edwin North McClellan of the Marine Corps History Division submitted a proposition to the ranking commandant which advocated for the anniversary to instead be designated on November 10.
 A series of standardizations as to how celebrations of the Marine Corps Birthday would be executed would follow in the 1950s.
 Since then, Marines have been encouraged to treat the anniversary with greater importance.

 Marine Corps Birthday timeline